java-wanted/jupik/02-syntax/SYNTAX.md

     - Create an array of a few arbitrary integer numbers.

     - Print out elements of the array in the reverse order.

+### Loop for each

+There is a loop *for each* in Java.
+It could be used to iterate over elements of arrays.

+Solve an issue:

+    - Create an array of names of some students.